 Please note - the following items require advance contact with your cooperating individuals and organizations - please be in touch with these at the earliest possible moment if you plan to apply for a Shapiro Traveling Fellowship

 - Verification from a faculty member in the host country that he or she will generally supervise research;

 - Letter from organization(s) through which public service will be performed stating their willingness to place the Fellow and confirming that the Fellow cannot accept compensation - (if appropriate);

 - Letter of acceptance from academic institution (academic plans only).

-Deadline for the Shapiro Traveling Fellowship is in March.
+Deadline for the Shapiro Traveling Fellowship is March 12, 2021.

 - International Affairs

 - Social Sciences

 - Special Groups

 - South America